 The Integrated Rating (IR) course is an entry-level qualification to equip new entrants into the maritime industry with practical skills and knowledge in general shipboard operations of merchant ships.
 This course is the AMSA approved pre-sea training course required (along with the AMSA required sea service) for issuance of the AMSA Integrated Rating Certificate of Proficiency.
 Integrated ratings steer a vessel under the direction of the officer of the watch and work in the engine room under the direction of engineering officers.

-- providing general deck operational assistance and maintain documentation.
+- provide general deck operational assistance and maintain documentation

 - maintain cleanliness of decks and structures

 In addition to successful completion of the Certificate III in Maritime Operations (Integrated Rating), the Australian Maritime Safety Authority (AMSA) requires students to successfully complete each of the following to be issued with a new certificate of competency:

 - Completed qualifying sea service time, refer to AMSA requirements for more details

 Refer to the information provided on the AMSA website(opens in a new tab) for further details.